 Since 2013, that role has been filled by Commissioner Wayne E. Bell.
 Commissioner Bell is the first person to attain the position of Commissioner from within the agency during its long history.
 Prior to his appointment, Commissioner Bell served as the chief legal counsel to his predecessor for seven years.
 During that time Bell also had a hand in CalBRE’s regulatory, legislative, disciplinary and recovery account functions.

 CalBRE is a special fund agency.
 Thus, almost its entire operating budget is funded by revenues generated from its activities, rather than the state’s General Fund.
 CalBRE’s primary revenue sources include:

 - subdivision filing fees; and

-Editor’s note — See a breakdown of these figures in the 2015-2016 California Governor’s Proposed Budget Summary.
+Editor’s note — See a breakdown of these figures in the 2017-2018 State Budget for the Department of Consumer Affairs.